libor-m/scrimer/doc/install.rst

     # now install scrimer from pypi
     # with it's additional dependencies (pyvcf, pysam, pybedtools)
     pip install scrimer

+	# if you're in a grid environment, this can help
+	virtualnev --relocatable ~/scrimer-env

 Scrimer depends on several python modules, that should be installed automatically using the above procedue.